MartinAgfjord-legacy/grammar-based-suggestion-engine/README.md

 # Master thesis 2014
 ## To do
-* Use phonetic algorithm to find which word(s) that matches a question
+* Graph database!
+Mock data
 * Filter names by using valid already existing sub query.
+Hard to do with current data structure
 * Would be nice to support parentheses in QuestionsEng
 * Samma namn föreslås flera gånger
 * För att välja mellan tvetydig fråga så säg att man väljer en och sedan: construct new concrete language to explain which abstract syntax tree to choose send sample of swedish letter with grammar

+## Unsure
+* Use phonetic algorithm to find which word(s) that matches a question.
+The idea is to store each name with its phonetic representation.
+When we want to find which words that are names in a question, we encode all words in the question into its phonetic representation and matches against names.
+We can then use indexOf(Str) to find where the name occurs.
+However, this method does not support partial word completion which is a major drawback, we do not want to wait until the user has typed the whole name.

 ## Old
 1. Suggest sentence fungerar inte ultimat, den föreslår samma namn flera gånger.
 Föreslå enbart ett namn en gång